pact-foundation/docs.pact.io/website/docs/implementation_guides/rust/pact_verifier_cli.md

 instructions for each plugin, but the default is to unpack the plugin into a sub-directory `<plugin-name>-<plugin-version>` (i.e., for the Protobuf plugin 0.0.0 it will be `protobuf-0.0.0`).
 The plugin manifest file must be present for the plugin to be able to be loaded.

+### Verifying both HTTP and message interactions

+V4 Pact files can support both HTTP and message-based interactions in the same file.
+In this case, the be able to handle the verification for both types of interactions you need to use the `--transports <transports>` option.
+This will allow configuring different ports to send the different requests to.

+For example, `--transports http:8080 message:8081` will send HTTP requests to port 8080 and message requests to port 8081.